Ordubad: History

 The city may have been established by the 14th century, or earlier.
 The Ottoman Empire (1299–1923) had occupied the Ordubad territory in the past.
 Before this occupation, a local rebellion had been organized against invasion of the Ottomans by Hadji, known as “Kasab” (butcher) and Bayandar when they learned that the Saffavids intended to attack.
 They were backed by the local people.
 The rebels initially took control of the city and also occupied a fortress near the city.
-However, the rebels had their own internal dissensions, and as a result a small battalion of the Ottoman army defeated the rebels and killed them.
-Following this victory and occupation by the Ottomans, Khaten bey Ordubadi, the prime vizier, appealed to the Shah to waive off all taxes levied on the local people, which was agreed.
+However, the rebels had their own internal dissensions, and as a result a small battalion of the Safavid army defeated the rebels and killed them.
+Following this victory and occupation by the Safavids, Khaten bey Ordubadi ,the prime vizier, appealed to the Shah to waive off all taxes levied on the local people, which was agreed.